AllAboutAI-YT/polymarket_ai_app/polymarketdata.md

-# Polymarket: slug → TSV of brackets, token IDs, and prices
+# Polymarket: slug → JSON/TSV of brackets, token IDs, and prices

 Use these **two commands** exactly.
 They print a tab‑separated table with a header and one line per bracket.